![]() | |

 and was not captured, but her husband, Benoni Stebbins, died defending their house.

-807 & 808 - Isaac Graves b. ~1620 in England; arrived 1637, d.
-1677 in Hatfield and Mary Church, b.
-1662, Duxbury, MA; d.
-1695 in Hatfield
+807 & 808 - Isaac Graves b. ~1620 in England; arrived 1637, d.1677 in Hatfield and Mary Church, b.1662, Duxbury, MA; d.1695 in Hatfield

 Isaac is another ancestor we lost in hostilities on the Massachusetts frontier.

 John's story is more interesting.
-We know it thanks to only one 1653 record, a list of men working at the Saugus Iron Works in Lynn, Massachusetts.
+We know it thanks to only one 1653 record, a list of Scottish men working at the Saugus Iron Works in Lynn, Massachusetts.

-In November 1949, English Parliamentarians beheaded King
+In November 1649, English Parliamentarians beheaded King

 King Charles II.
 So Oliver Cromwell's forces invaded Scotland, and the two